Missed the Autumn bulletin in your inbox? Find out what you need to know here...

 Be proactive - take ownership of your own training

-Pre-registration tutoring is only one element of your tutor’s job as a pharmacist – it’s up to you to take control, make notes, collect evidence, and ask questions of other healthcare professionals.
-Find out more about making the most of your training
+Pre-registration tutoring is only one element of your tutor’s job as a pharmacist – it’s up to you to take control, make notes, collect evidence, ask questions of other healthcare professionals.
+Making the most of your training

-We have updated the information about the 2018 registration assessments, including the framework (which sets out the topics covered), and feedback from the September 2017 sitting.
-See section 5 of the pre-registration manual to find out about the 2018 assessments
+We have updated the information about the 2020 registration assessments, including the framework (which sets out the topics covered), regulations and feedback from the September 2019 sitting.
+See section 5 of the pre-registration manual to find out about the 2020 assessments

 Requesting assessment adjustments